mitunkantipaul/IBM-Data-Science-Professionnal-Cirtificate/README.md

 # IBM-Data-Science-Professionnal-Cirtificate
-this is personal practice repo
+This is personal practice repo.

+## Objcetives:
+1. Creating a git repository
+2. adding file in repo
+3. make changes in file
+5. commmiting in the repo